 If you’re vegan or a non-dairy eater, replace the butter with olive oil.
 You can use about 1 tablespoon of olive oil.

-I haven’t tested the recipe with ghee instead of butter yet.
-So, I can’t stand by the substitution.
+Because I haven’t tested the recipe with ghee instead of butter yet, I can’t recommend the substitution.
 If end up using ghee, leave a comment below to let me know if it works.
 If there are enough requests, I will test ghee and let you know.

 What’s the best kind of garlic powder?